sonali250401/ML-AUTISM-PREDICTION/README.md

 Autism Spectrum Disorder (ASD) is a developmental disorder affecting communication, behavior, and social interaction.
 Early detection is crucial for timely intervention and support.

-This project uses **Machine Learning models** (Logistic Regression, XGBoost, SVM) to predict whether an individual may show signs of autism, based on questionnaire responses and demographic features.
+This project uses **Machine Learning models** (Logistic Regression, XGBoost, Random Forests) to predict whether an individual may show signs of autism, based on questionnaire responses and demographic features.

 ---